Professor John Naughton

 This list is based on what was entered into the 'organiser' field in a talk.
 It may not mean that Professor John Naughton actually organised the talk, they may have been responsible only for entering the talk into the talks.cam system.

-- Power Shift: how power is changing in a digital era - an international symposium
+- The Power Switch; How Power is Changing in a Networked World - an international symposium

 - Characterization of Internet Censorship from Multiple Perspectives